Mask Shortage Straps Pharmacists Who Need Them To Keep Medicines Pure

 The survey of hospital pharmacists, released Thursday, found that 15% of them have already seen a "major or moderate" disruption in surgical mask supplies.
 That meant they went without masks or used alternatives with "mixed or poor" results.

-Nearly 20% of them reported that mask prices had been marked up, compared to prices in December 2019.
+Nearly 20% of them reported that mask prices had been marked up compared to prices in December 2019.
 And 70% of pharmacists said their organizations had already implemented plans to conserve masks.

 University of Utah Health Hospitals are still receiving masks.
-But pharmacists are reusing masks for sterile drug preparation, in order to conserve the supply for other staff members and patients who need them during the outbreak, says Erin Fox, senior director of drug information and support services at the University of Utah Health Hospitals.
+But pharmacists are reusing masks for sterile drug preparation to conserve the supply for other staff members and patients who need them during the outbreak, said Erin Fox, senior director of drug information and support services at the University of Utah Health Hospitals.

-"That will allow more PPE [personal protective equipment] to be available for front-line emergency department folks that need it way more than we do," she says, adding that there's guidance on how to safely reuse masks.
+"That will allow more PPE [personal protective equipment] to be available for front-line emergency department folks that need it way more than we do," she said, adding that there's guidance on how to safely reuse masks.

-A tornado that cut through Tennessee this month is making things even more complicated in the state, says Mark Sullivan, the executive director of pharmacy operations for Vanderbilt University Hospital and Clinics in Nashville.
+A tornado that cut through Tennessee this month is making things even more complicated in that state, said Mark Sullivan, the executive director of pharmacy operations for Vanderbilt University Hospital and Clinics in Nashville.
 That's because it damaged a warehouse that held hospital supplies.

-"We are able to get masks," he says.
-"Given the tornado and coronavirus situation, they are obviously in short supply in our area."
+"We are able to get masks," he said Tuesday, though "given the tornado and coronavirus situation, they are obviously in short supply in our area."

-Vanderbilt University Hospital and Clinics are also following guidelines for conserving masks and other personal protective equipment, like gowns and gloves, as demand has spiked, Sullivan says.
+Vanderbilt University Hospital and Clinics are also following guidelines for conserving masks and other personal protective equipment, like gowns and gloves, as demand has spiked, Sullivan said.

-"It's just a tough situation we're all in, trying to make sure front-line folks have what they all need," he says.
+"It's just a tough situation we're all in, trying to make sure front-line folks have what they all need," he said.
 "And behind the scenes, we're just trying to make sure we have what we need to make safe products for patients."

 Before coronavirus became a reality, pharmacists at NYU Langone Health used to change masks and gowns when they went out on break.
-Now, if that gear isn't soiled, they hang it up in a clean room and reuse it, says Arash Dabestani, the hospital's senior director of pharmacy.
+Now, if that gear isn't soiled, they hang it up in a clean room and reuse it, said Arash Dabestani, the hospital's senior director of pharmacy.
 His team is also keeping all personal protective equipment in an electronically locked cabinet to control use.

 For weeks, hospitals have been getting fewer masks than they ask for from their suppliers.
 Health care facilities were getting only 44% of the N95 masks and 82% of the surgical masks they ordered, according to a survey released March 2 by Premier, a group-purchasing organization that procures supplies for 4,000 U.S. hospitals and health systems.